BenderScript/VidBot/README.md

 ## Goals

-The goal of this app was to use two different chatGPT providers, **OpenAI and AzureAI**, for the creation of a video chatbot.
+The goal of this app was to use two different OpenAI services, **trancription and completions**, for the creation of a video chatbot.

 ## Installation